Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

 From hubris to humiliation: America’s warrior class contends with the abject failure of its Afghanistan project

-As the Taliban had advanced toward Kabul in recent days, the capital was overrun by Afghans fleeing oppressive militant rule amid fears of a humanitarian disaster.
-Families who had flocked to Kabul were selling their possessions in an attempt to raise money as reports spread that ATMs had stopped dispensing cash.

-At the airport, people who had provided help to Western governments were seen on television news footage swarming visa processing centers, seeking a way out of the country.
-“We served for the American forces,” one person at the airport told ABC News.
-“They have to take care [of] us.
-It is our turn to be helped.”
+Parker reported from Billings, Mont., and Lamothe, DeYoung and Hudson reported from Washington.
 Pietsch reported from Seoul.
-Parker reported from Billings, Mont., and Hudson reported from Washington.
-Missy Ryan in Washington contributed to this report, which has been updated.
+Mahnaz Rezaie, Missy Ryan and Tara Bahrampour in Washington contributed to this report.